Festive Cherry Cobbler Bars is an easy dessert recipe that your family will love.

 The dessert was still a little warm when I served it.
 My parents called it cherry cobbler, and said a scoop of ice cream would really go good with it especially since it was warm.
-I’d cut the dessert into bars, so the recipe was promptly dubbed Cherry Cobbler Bars.
+I'd cut the dessert into bars, so the recipe was promptly dubbed Cherry Cobbler Bars.
+It is also somewhat similar to a dump cake.

 If you have a can of cherry pie filling on hand, whip up a batch of this easy dessert.